 Here are some factors to consider:

-Instructors at Renton Technical College will take attendance.
+Instructors may or may not take attendance.
 They expect you to be prepared for class each day and to meet all deadlines.
-Each student will be given a course syllabus at the beginning of the quarter outlining his or her expectations.
+Each student will be given a course syllabus at the beginning of the quarter outlining the course expectations.
 It is the student's responsibility to understand and follow through with these expectations.

 The average class size is about 22 students per one Instructor, some programs have two or three Instructors per program.